Table of Contents

 Edge Cleaning Mode

-All the 900s models come with Edge Cleaning Mode.
+All the 900s, i7+, and s9+ models come with Edge Cleaning Mode.
 While the previous cleaners from iRobot only used a side brush, the newest ones clean tight edges after they finish the job on the floor.
 This feature is always on default, but if you want your Roomba to end the job quicker, you can switch it off on your smartphone.

 Recharge and Resume

 Once the robot's battery runs low, a Roomba returns to its charging dock.
-The Roomba 960, 980, and i7 come with a recharge and resume option.
+The Roomba 960, 980, i7, and s9+ come with a recharge and resume option.
 It makes the vacuum to continue cleaning from the place it left off after its battery is powered up.

 Rotating Double Brushes

 Two brushes located on the bottom rotate in the opposite direction to grab and break down dirt and debris, preventing hair tangling.
-This technology was upgraded in the 800, and the 900 series.
+This technology was upgraded in the 800, 900 series, i7, and s9 models.
 They come with rubber instead of the bristled rollers.

 Why you might want to buy a Roomba with silicone brushes

 If you are not tight on your budget, you might look at the latest robot vacuum cleaner.
 You should know the differences between bristled and silicone rollers and why it matters.
 It is not a big deal to clean a bristled brush from tangled hair, but it can become annoying at times.
 I have had the iLIFE V7S myself and faced the issue of hair wrapping around the brush after every cleaning.
 My wife has long hair, which means the brush needed to be cleaned after every session.
-By contrast, rubber rollers are tangle-free.
+By contrast, rubber rollers are tangle-free and much effortless to maintain.

 How to control a Roomba?